Updated: April, 2022

 - People often make excuses to avoid learning and/or practicing new strategies, although they may not realize it.

 - This negative thinking process leads people further into negative feelings about their ability to relate to others, further limiting the chance they will seek to relate.

 - People experience learning avoidance which teaches their brains, over and over again, that they “can’t do it!”

 Here's how this looks:

 - You encounter the same stressful situation.

-- You think of excuses for why you won't engage in this situation today.
+- Your self-defeater voice fills your brain with reasons and excuses for why you won't engage in this situation today.

-- Your self-defeater voice assures you that you can't do it and that you have never been able to do it.
+- Your self-defeater voice tells you, “you can't do it” and that “you have never been able to do it”.

 - You want to avoid putting yourself in the situation.

-- You teach your brain one more time that you cannot do it!
-Your memory now is once again about your inability.
+- You teach your brain (or your brain learns) that you cannot do it!
+Your memory of this situation reinforces that you just can’t do it!

-- Helping individuals take responsibility for their own learning and accomplishments
+- Help individuals take responsibility for their own learning and accomplishments.

 - Change the conversation from offering reasons or self-defeating excuses for not trying to talking about successes and effort in trying.

 - Teach that the spirals can teach their brains in a proactive way or self-defeating way.

 - Motivate individuals to recognize their own strengths and social competencies.